ray-project/ray/doc/source/rllib/key-concepts.rst

     **An RLModule inside an EnvRunner actor**: The :py:class:`~ray.rllib.env.env_runner.EnvRunner` operates on its own copy of an inference-only version of the :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`, using it only to compute actions.

-A copy of the user's RLModule is located inside each :py:class:`~ray.rllib.env.env_runner.EnvRunner` actor managed by the :py:class:`~ray.rllib.env.env_runner_group.EnvRunnerGroup` of the Algorithm and another one in each :py:class:`~ray.rllib.core.learner.learner.Learner` actor managed by the :py:class:`~ray.rllib.core.learner.learner_group.LearnerGroup` of the Algorithm.
+Each :py:class:`~ray.rllib.env.env_runner.EnvRunner` actor, managed by the :py:class:`~ray.rllib.env.env_runner_group.EnvRunnerGroup` of the Algorithm, has a copy of the user's RLModule.
+Also, each :py:class:`~ray.rllib.core.learner.learner.Learner` actor, managed by the :py:class:`~ray.rllib.core.learner.learner_group.LearnerGroup` of the Algorithm has an :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` copy.

-The EnvRunner copy is normally kept in an ``inference_only`` version, meaning those components that aren't required for pure action computations, for example, a value function estimate, may be missing to save memory.
+The :py:class:`~ray.rllib.env.env_runner.EnvRunner` copy is normally in its ``inference_only`` version, meaning the components not required for bare action computation, for example a value function estimate, are missing to save memory.

 .. figure:: images/rl_modules/rl_module_in_learner.svg
     :width: 400